 ADEM's Rivers and Reservoirs Monitoring Program (RRMP) assesses the water quality and trophic status of nonwadeable rivers and publicly-owned lakes/reservoirs in the State, with monitoring in the Tennessee River system conducted through a collaborative monitoring effort between ADEM and the Tennessee Valley Authority (TVA).
 ADEM has defined publicly-owned lakes/reservoirs as those that are of a multiple-use nature, publicly-accessible, and exhibit physical/chemical characteristics typical of impounded waters.
-Lakes designated strictly for water supply, privately owned lakes, or lakes managed by the Alabama Department of Conservation and Natural Resources (ADCNR) strictly for fish production are not included in this definition.
-Currently, forty-one lakes/reservoirs meet this definition of being publicly-owned.
+Privately owned lakes or lakes managed by the Alabama Department of Conservation and Natural Resources (ADCNR) strictly for fish production are not included in this definition.
+Currently, fifty-five lakes/reservoirs meet this definition of being publicly-owned.
 Initiated in 1990 as the Reservoir Water Quality Monitoring Program, the program was given the name Rivers and Reservoirs Monitoring Program in 2004 with the addition of free-flowing river reaches.